Assist in drafting professional peer review response letters. Trigger.

 Suggestions

-Remove or drastically reduce boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria) that don't add peer-review-specific value
+Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Output Requirements, Response Template, Input Validation) that don't contain peer-review-specific guidance — these waste tokens on content Claude already knows.

 | Dimension | Reasoning | Score |